 Symptoms are related to a low level of calcium and include:

 Persons with Albright hereditary osteodystrophy may have the following symptoms:

 Blood tests will be done to check calcium, phosphorus, and PTH levels.
 You may also need urine tests.

 Your doctor will recommend calcium and vitamin D supplements to maintain a proper calcium level.
 If the blood phosphate level is high, you may need to follow a low-phosphorus diet or take medicines called phosphate binders (such as calcium carbonate or calcium acetate).

 Low blood calcium in pseudohypoparathyroidism is usually milder than in other forms of hypoparathyroidism.

 Pseudohypoparathyroidism may be connected to other hormone problems, resulting in:

-Call your health care provider if you or your child has any symptoms of low calcium levels or pseudohypoparathyroidism.
+Call your health care provider if you or your child has any symptoms of a low calcium level or pseudohypoparathyroidism.

 Doyle DA.
 Hypoparathyroidism.
-In: Kliegman RM, Stanton BM, St. Geme J, Schor N, Behrman RE, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 565.
+18th ed.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 565.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.